Congratulations on your new Rosehip hat!

-Rosehip Hats are all made with breathable, natural fibres – cotton, bamboo, hemp, linen, silk, and wool.
-For more on these fibres, please see my post on Earth-loving Textiles.
+Rosehip Hats are made with breathable, natural fibres like cotton, bamboo, hemp, linen, silk, and wool.
+For more information on these fibres, please see my post on Earth-loving Textiles.

 CLEANING: Please note – Machine washing or drying is NOT recommended.